k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 If differences are detected, a new version is created and they can then be analyzed through version comparison, as described later in this article.

-An additional trigger for a version creation is a manual edit of the Catalog.
+A new version is also created whenever the Catalog is manually edited.

 [Click here for more information about manual overrides](07_manual_overrides.md).